Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - In December 2014, high pathogenic avian flu (H5N2) was identified in British Columbia and Ontario on several poultry farms.

-- The last confirmed case of AI in was reported in 2016 from a commercial duck farm in Ontario.
+- A confirmed case of AI in was reported in 2016 at a commercial duck farm in Ontario.

 A number of different strains of avian flu virus are known to exist in wild birds across Canada.